CSC207-2022F-UofT/course-project-32-things-to-do/README.md

 Start up the program by running the `Main.java` class in the `src/main/java` directory.
 Upon launching the program, a welcome screen with two buttons, `Sign Up` and `Log In`, appears.
+**Note**: For the course enrolment use case, upon having a `InstructorUser` create a `Course`, the program would need to be closed and rerun so that the data files update accordingly.

 ![](resources/images/welcome_screen.png)